JStover95/FaaSr-Functions/WeatherVisualization/README.md

 After opening the Workflow Builder, we will first add a compute server.
 Click **Edit Compute Servers**, then following the FaaSr tutorial (see [Prerequisites](#prerequisites)), enter your GitHub username for **UserName**, `Faasr-workflow` for **ActionRepoName**, and `main` for **Branch**.

-> ℹ️ This workflow uses GitHub Actions, but it possible to bring your own compute server, like AWS Lambda.
+> ℹ️ This workflow uses GitHub Actions, but it is possible to bring your own compute server, like AWS Lambda.
 See the documentation for more details: [https://faasr.io/FaaSr-Docs/advanced/](https://faasr.io/FaaSr-Docs/advanced/).

 Your configuration should appear as below: